Encinal Tower: History

 The developers, Wang and Encinal, first proposed this project as 1930 Broadway sometime in 2006 as the new headquarters of University of California system.
 He came up with three different designs for the all-office building, ranging from 44 floors - 603 ft to 63 floors - 827 ft.
 However, the proposal changed into a mixed-use building after the University of California dropped out on the project.
-The new design consisted of a 827 ft (the 63rd-floor was at 782 ft above street level) skyscraper containing 1,007 parking spaces in an 11-story garage, 1090000 sqft of office space on 48 floors, 40000 sqft of retail / lobby space, a 150-room hotel, and a direct connection the 19th Street BART station.
+The new design consisted of a 827 ft (the 63rd-floor was at 782 ft above street level) skyscraper containing 1,007 parking spaces in an 11-story garage, 1090000 sqft of office space on 48 floors, 40000 sqft of retail / lobby space, a 150-room hotel, and a direct connection the 19th Street Oakland BART station.
 The original project schedule called for a construction groundbreaking in 2007 and completion of the skyscraper in 2009.

 In mid-2007, the name of the project changed to 1938 Broadway and the building was scaled down to 790 ft with 59 floors.
-The design of the building had 1700000 sqft of gross space, with 1100000 sqft of office space on 45 floors, a 12 story, 1,019 parking space garage with an area of 346650 sqft, and a 116-room hotel taking up 141100 sqft of space.
+The design of the building had 1700000 sqft of gross space, with 1100000 sqft of office space on 45 floors, a 12-story, 1,019 parking space garage with an area of 346650 sqft, and a 116-room hotel taking up 141100 sqft of space.
 The parking garage, hotel, and office levels took up a total of 58 floors; the 59th floor was a mechanical floor at 730 ft above street level.
 The roof (level 60) was at en elevation of 745 ft relative to the street.
 A 45 ft-tall roof screen located on level 60 pushed the total building height to 790 ft.
-The revision also had two basement levels that connected the building to the 19th Street BART station.
+The revision also had two basement levels that connected the building to the 19th Street Oakland BART station.
 Once again, the developer submitted other designs for the project, including a 44- to 45-story office / residential building and one that had offices, residential units, and a hotel.

 However, sometime in 2007 or 2008, Wang withdrew the proposal as he wasn't pleased with the various designs of the building.
 Encinal later came back and submitted another proposal in July 2008.
 The name of the project also changed; it was referred to as Encinal Tower instead of its address 1938 Broadway.
 Wang put the property on the market in 2012, asking $5.95 million, and sold to Seth Hamilian, who is planning a building of no more than 28 stories.